publicarray/publicarray.github.io-old/projects.md

 October 2016

-{% include image.html path="map-dl.jpg" alt="Work Integrated Learning" width="1280" height="1280" %}
+{% include image.html path="map-dl.jpg" alt="Showing export progress from Google Maps" width="1280" height="1280" %}

 A npm module, CLI (command line) and Website designed to download Google map images, using the Google Maps API.
 It was created to help researchers easily get image data for a specific area.